web-at-berkeley/wdb-frontend-interview-sp24/README.md

 ### Task 2

 Complete the Landing page UI in the home page of your project.
 Make sure to follow the [Figma](https://www.figma.com/file/A5LGDC2IdQpcEtaXcALZd7/%5BSP-24%5D-Frontend-Technical-Project?type=design&node-id=0%3A1&mode=design&t=tswPi4JprGlyifpU-1) provided.
-The "Purchase" button should link to the Merch page.
+The "See Her Perform" button should link to the Merch page.

 ### Task 3